 Be sure to taste various champagnes from a number of champagne houses including the famous Moët & Chandon in Epernay, Veuve Clicquot in Reims, and Tattinger in Reims; which all have been in place since the 1700s!

 And as you enjoy the champagne houses in Reims, make sure you stop at Cathédrale Notre-Dame de Reims which is one of the most beautiful cathedrals in France.

-If you get hungry, you can enjoy a hearty meal at one of the Michelin-starred restaurants since they’re quite many in the region.
+If you get hungry, you can enjoy a hearty meal at one of the Michelin-starred restaurants since they are quite many in the region.

 For those of you who are looking for some quick train rides from Paris, you can visit Boulogne-Billancourt located between Paris and Versailles.

-Located 5 miles from the capital’s center, it is often called Paris’s western lung since it looks heavenly with many lakes and serene parkland.
-You can come here with children to enjoy the various parks and rides.
+Located 8 km (5 miles) from the capital’s center, it is often called Paris’s western lung since it looks heavenly with many lakes and serene parkland.

 After taking tons of surreal photos, you can move on to exploring the three museums which offer three distinct tastes of historical value.